Heavy Rain Led To Flash Flooding In Raleigh- September 2021

 Cooper also said that the search and rescue efforts did not stop until they knew where people were or found everyone.
 Officials utilized cell phone tracking and other ways to find those who were unaccounted for or thought to be missing, according to the 911 reports.

-The North Carolina flooding happened because of heavy rains in western North Carolina that received more than ten inches for days.
+This happened because of heavy rains in western North Carolina that received more than ten inches for days.
 Rainfall already exceeded five inches in just one day in the Haywood County community of Canton, as explained by the weather service.
 Moreover, it swelled the Pigeon River to more than nine feet above flood stage, the highest level since 2004.

-The county emergency services department also explained that the county roads, especially around the community of Cruso, received significant damage because of North Carolina flooding and washouts.
+The county emergency services department also explained that the county roads, especially around the community of Cruso, received significant damage because of flooding and washouts.
 Along with that, ten to fifteen bridges were damaged or destroyed.

 The football field was heavily damaged about 75 yards from the river.
 Volunteers cleared debris and salvaged athletic equipment at the football field shared by Canton Middle School and Pisgah High School.
 Even the Canton Middle School received a lot of damage to its campus, as the principal, Casey Kruk.